-- You are expected to do all homework for practice even though homework will not generally be collected and graded. - Quizzes will be based closely on homework to motivate students to do the homework and to assess understanding based on the homework. - Do the homework with the goal of understanding so that you will be able to do similar problems on quizzes & exams.
-Sometimes you need to struggle though a problem until the concept becomes clear keep trying! - If you have trouble with a concept or skill, come to the instructor's office hours or use the free tutoring available in the Tutorial Center in room S43 to get help. - The instructor will answer homework questions in class to the extent that time permits.
+- You are expected to do all homework assigned, homework will be collected and graded. - Quizzes will be based closely on homework to motivate students to do the homework and to assess understanding based on the homework. - Do the homework with the goal of understanding so that you will be able to do similar problems on quizzes & exams.

+Sometimes you need to struggle though a problem until the concept becomes clear - keep trying!

+- If you have trouble with a concept or skill, come to the instructor's office hours or use the free tutoring available in the Tutorial Center in room S43 to get help. - The instructor will answer homework questions in class to the extent that time permits.

-QUIZZES: 5 quizzes; 20 points each; best 4 quizzes are counted; total 80 points
+QUIZZES: 5 quizzes ; 20 points each ; best 4 quizzes are counted ; total 80 points